 Chopstick works well for stirring

 4. In the meantime, you can get the milk ready.
 I use 2.5 spoons of evaporated milk and 1.5 spoons of sweetened condensed milk for my large mug of coffee (probably 330ml).
 Again it takes some experimentation to find the quantity that will suit your taste buds.
 I don’t add any sugar, but you might find that you need to.
 Since the milk is stored in the fridge, when you use it to make coffee, it needs to be warmed up, otherwise the coffee will end up being lukewarm.
 I do so using the microwave oven, very handy.
+My preferred way of warming the milk is to heat the mug in a pot that is filled with inch-high water, for about a minute.
+This way, the mug itself also gets heated up, which ensures the Kopi will not cool down too much when poured into the mug.
+This is similar to pouring hot water into and around the cup like they do in a real kopitiams.

 5. When you’re done preparing the milk, your coffee should also be about ready.
 Gently press the plunger down, then pour the coffee through the sock into the mug with the warm milk.
 If you’re making just a standard cup (250ml) of kopi, the volume of coffee from the French press is probably enough to fill the cup.
 In my case, where i make a big mug of kopi, the volume of coffee from the French press only fills 2/3 of the mug.
 Instead of just adding hot water to the kopi, i pour hot water into the french press.
 This way, you will have a more complete extraction of the coffee.
 You must have noticed that the way kopi is made in a Kopitiam is they add hot water.
 That is because use a super concentrated coffee.
 Adding hot water ensures that the coffee is served really hot.
 This does not apply at home when you’re just making one cup at a time.
 To make concentrated coffee, you’ll need to use a lot of ground coffee.
 It doesn’t make sense to, afterwards, dilute the coffee with hot water.
 What you want to do is to use just the right amount of ground coffee that can give you the strength of coffee that you want, and to extract as completely as possible from the ground coffee you have used.